jenkinsci/vectorcast-execution-plugin/README.md

 - Check for illegal characters in Pipeline Job names
 - Update Single and Multi-Jobs to use same reporting as Pipeline Jobs
 - Remove CombinedReport.html from previous Pipeline job build at beginning of new build
-- Make aggregate coverage results consistent with VectorCAST/Manage aggregate coverage results
+- Make aggregate coverage results consistent with VectorCAST Project aggregate coverage results
 - Always use new VectorCAST report API for VectorCAST/2019 and later
 - Fix potential file access race condition when generating xml
 - Fix exception when building VectorCAST/Unit regression script environments